johnmyleswhite/Vega.jl/general.md

 v2.width = 1000
 {% endhighlight %}

+### Background

+The default for background is `transparent`, which can become an issue when you download PNG files.
+Set background to white or the desired color of your background is this is an issue.

+Keyword:
+{% highlight julia %}
+background::AbstractString
+{% endhighlight %}

+{% highlight julia %}
+v2 = barplot(x = x, y = y)
+v2.background = "green"
+{% endhighlight %}

 ### Padding

 Padding is an awkward union of CSS padding through the `::VegaPadding` type, a single number for even padding all around the plot.
 The default is "auto", which should be sufficient for most cases.